Add Your Heading Text Here

 It largely comes down to your protein intake.

 Plant proteins are less anabolic (i.e. their ability to induce and create muscle growth).
-This is because plant-based protein sources can often be incomplete or missing important essential amino acids, or contain fewer Branched Chain Amino Acids (BCAA) than their animal-based equivalents.
+This is because plant-based protein sources can often be ‘incomplete’: missing or low in important essential amino acids.

 For vegans – “How much protein do I need?” is a common question.

-For example, someone who is training to run a marathon and does a lot of cardio-based training may require a higher amount of energy and carbohydrates to fuel their exercise, while someone who is mainly sedentary during the day and has a weight-loss or muscle-building goal would require less energy and more protein.
+• A person training to run a marathon and does a lot of cardio-based training may require a higher amount of energy and carbohydrates to fuel their exercise

-But the consensus is that individuals on a plant-based diet need to consume more protein due to the lesser efficiency and digestibility of plant-based sources.
+But – individuals on a plant-based diet will likely need to consume more protein due to the lesser efficiency of plant-protein sources.

-It’s recommended vegans consume 10-20% more protein than their omnivorous counterparts.
+It’s recommended vegans consume 10-20% more protein compared to an omnivorous diet.

 Grams per kilogram of body weight, per day